 Cover Letter Samples

-There are cover letter samples in Chapter 6 of the Career Guide and in Vault.
+There are cover letter samples in Chapter 6 of the Career Guide and in Firsthand.

 - Resist the temptation to take a “fill-in-the-blank” approach based on the samples.